phanclan/tfe-create-workspace/README.md

 "hashicat-aws",
 ]
 ```

-* I will add two more.
+* I will add two more to the list.
 ```
 workspace_ids = [
 "dns-multicloud",